-1.14 Can a defence of patent invalidity be raised, and if so, how?
+1.18 Can a defence of patent invalidity be raised, and if so, how?
 Are there restrictions on such a defence e.g. where there is a pending opposition?
+Are the issues of validity and infringement heard in the same proceedings or are they bifurcated?

-Yes.
-This can be raised as a defence, and is normally also accompanied by a Counterclaim for revocation, supported by Grounds of Invalidity, with copies of each document relied upon.
+Invalidity can be raised as a defence, and is normally also accompanied by a Counterclaim for revocation, supported by Grounds of Invalidity, with copies of each document relied upon.

 A Claim or Counterclaim for revocation may be raised regardless of whether there is a pending opposition.
-See the answer to question 1.15 for the factors weighed by the court when deciding whether or not to stay an infringement action, including any Counterclaim with Grounds of Invalidity, pending an opposition.
+See the answer to question 1.21 for the factors weighed by the court when deciding whether or not to stay an infringement action, including any Counterclaim with Grounds of Invalidity, pending an opposition.